In a Covid-19 war room in Mumbai, the pandemic feels interminable – but key lessons have been learnt

 Presently, Patil says, buildings and high-rises have more cases.
 Hinting at a lack of cooperation from people living in the containment zones in some of these buildings, she remarked: “Enforcement of protocol in sealed buildings and containment zones is not easy, we can put up boards, provide requisite information but people also have to take some responsibility for these measures to work. “

 While Covid-19 cases in Mumbai have shown a marginal decrease over the last few days, the pre-monsoon period comes with its own set of public health challenges for the city.
-Anjali Patil, whose remit extends to monsoon preparedness measures, is confident the learnings from battling Covid-19 over the last year would prove useful in dealing with them.
+Urmila Patil, whose remit extends to monsoon preparedness measures, is confident the lessons from battling Covid-19 over the last year would prove useful in dealing with them.